Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Phases with added Translation Symmetry

-The relevant symmetry breaking bosonic phases are those identified with the proper cyclic subgroups generated by translation T and also (for N even) the product of fermion parity and translation PT when mapped to spins; we denote these by $G'=\langle T \rangle$ and $G'=\langle PT \rangle$ respectively.
-While parity symmetry P is broken in these bosonic phases, it must be restored for fermions; these two classes retain enough symmetry so that, as a consequence, all other broken bosonic symmetries in $\Ztwo \times \ZN$ are also restored for fermions.
+The above analysis identifies all symmetric bosonic phases protected by $\Ztwo \times \ZN$.
+We must also identify some symmetry breaking bosonic phases, as they are relevant for obtaining symmetric fermionic phases.
+This is because, while the analog of the fermion parity symmetry P can be broken in bosonic variables, it must be restored when mapping back to fermions.
+It is sufficient to label these symmetry breaking bosonic phases with their unbroken symmetry subgroup $G' \subset G$.
+The relevant ones are the proper cyclic subgroups generated by bosonic versions of (i) translation T and, for $N$ even only, (ii) the product of fermion parity and translation, labeled PT.
+We denote these by $G'=\langle T \rangle$ and $G'=\langle PT \rangle$ respectively.
+These two classes retain enough symmetry so that, although the analog of symmetry P is broken in bosonic variables, it and all other broken bosonic symmetries in $\Ztwo \times \ZN$ are restored in the fermion system.
 That is, the resulting fermionic phases are symmetric.

-For a complementary description of the phases, we also apply the approach developed in \cite{TurnerClass} for fermions directly.
-On a certain subspace, fermionic symmetry operators acquire an effective form ($\hat{P},\hat{T}$) consisting of two ``fractional" pieces; again, it is the commutations of these pieces which identify the quantum phases.
-We elaborate on this in Appendix II for our case and mention the result here.
-Two angles $\mu, \mu'$, defined such that if symmetry operators acquire effective forms $\hat{P} \sim P_{L} P_{R}, \hat{T} \sim T_{L} T_{R}$ then $P_{L} P_{R} = e^{i\mu} P_{R} P_{L}$ and $T_{L}T_{R} = e^{i\mu'} T_{R} T_{L}$, are sufficient to characterize the quantum phases.
+For a complementary description of the phases, we also apply the approach developed in Ref. \citenum{TurnerClass} for fermions directly.
+On a certain subspace, fermionic symmetry operators acquire an effective form ($\hat{P},\hat{T}$) consisting of two ``fractional" pieces supported on the left and right edges of the system.
+As with the bosonic case, it is the commutation relations of these pieces which identify the quantum phases.
+We elaborate on this in App. \ref{sec:AppII} for our case and mention the result here.
+If the fermionic symmetry operators acquire effective forms $\hat{P} \sim P_{L} P_{R}$ and $\hat{T} \sim T_{L} T_{R}$, where $P_{L},T_{L}$ and $P_{R},T_{R}$ are left, right fractional pieces, define $\mu, \mu'$ so that $P_{L} P_{R} = e^{i\mu} P_{R} P_{L}$ and $T_{L}T_{R} = e^{i\mu'} T_{R} T_{L}$.
+Then $e^{i\mu}, e^{i\mu'}$ are sufficient to characterize the symmetric fermionic phases.

 The correspondence between the bosonic and fermionic classifications is given in Table \ref{tab:Correspondence}.
-In general, fractionalization of fermionic P into fermionic pieces means it is broken in bosonic variables.\cite{Fidkowski2} This is not true for other fermionic symmetries (such as $\ZN$ translation) whose behavior in bosonic variables depends in part on those of parity (see Appendix II).
+The bosonic description consists of the unbroken symmetry subgroup $G' \subset G$ and the possible symmetry-protected topological order (``trivial" or ``nontrivial").
+The fermionic description consists of the commutation relations of ``fractional" pieces of fermionic symmetry operators.
+In general, fractionalization of fermionic symmetry P into fermionic pieces ($\mu = \pi$) means it is broken in bosonic variables.\cite{Fidkowski2} This is not true for other fermionic symmetries (such as our $\ZN$ translation) whose behavior in bosonic variables depends in part on those of parity (App. \ref{sec:AppII}).